Convex-Dev/convex/docs/coding-principles.md

 - *Haskell* - for its functional purity, and attribute which is extremely valuable for decentralised systems.

-- *Lisp* - for demonstrationg the power of homoiconicity, and the ability to bootstrap a languge ecosystem with just a few core primatives closely linked to the Lambda Calculus.
+- *Lisp* - for demonstrating the power of homoiconicity, and the ability to bootstrap a languge ecosystem with just a few core primitives closely linked to the Lambda Calculus.

-- *Clojure* - primarily for its syntax and functional styole, an elegant evolution of Lisp for the modern age.
+- *Clojure* - primarily for its syntax and functional style, an elegant evolution of Lisp for the modern age.

 - *Persistent data structures* - functional data structures that enable efficient operations